Typing Training

 Practice it every day.
 If your hands get tired, take a break and freshen your mind by trying a new combination, say 'ent'.
 Then 'went', then 'enter', progressing to 'movement'.

 Here are a couple of sample lists for focusing on n-grams.
-Feel free to add your favourites below!
+Feel free to add your favourites!

 Spoiler: